kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 * **During subsequent cycles:** In subsequent scheduling cycles, when the root CPG with pending extra or newly scaled member pods pops from the queue, the standard recursive scheduling algorithm is executed for the root CPG hierarchy.
-If the recursive algorithm fails to place one or more of these pending member pods (i.e., there remain some unschedulable member pods), the scheduler triggers the preemption engine at the root CPG level to release capacity for the remaining unschedulable pods, even if some other pending pods were successfully placed in the current cycle.
+If the recursive algorithm fails to place any (for gang policy) or all (for basic policy) of the pending member pods, the scheduler triggers the preemption engine at the root CPG level to release capacity for the remaining unschedulable pods, even if some other pending pods were successfully placed in the current cycle.

-In summary, workload preemption is triggered at the root level if and only if: the root-level `PlacementFeasible` returns `Unschedulable` (i.e., the scheduling policy is not satisfied but is resolvable via preemption), OR the scheduling policy is satisfied, the hierarchy was already scheduled in a previous cycle, and there remain some pending member pods that the scheduler failed to place in the current cycle.
+In summary, workload preemption is triggered at the root level if and only if: the root-level `PlacementFeasible` returns `Unschedulable` (i.e., the scheduling policy is not satisfied but is resolvable via preemption), OR the scheduling policy is satisfied, the hierarchy was already scheduled in a previous cycle, and the scheduler failed to place some (for gang policy) or all (for basic policy) pending member pods in the current cycle.

 ###### Inadmissible child groups
 A root `CompositePodGroup` might successfully pass the `PreEnqueue` queue filter,